 Here is the checklist to help you get started:

-Go through the activities that you want your nanny to do when she is a alone:
+Go through the activities that you want your nanny to do when she is alone:

 feeding: likes, dislikes, food measurements, your view on sugary food and diet, any allergies, show how to collapse and adjust the highchair

-nap routine: how many times, duration of sleep, cot bed setting, reading a story or singing before sleep, changing clothes, any duties to undertake while your baby or toddler sleeps
+nap routine: how many times, duration of sleep, bed setting, reading a story or singing before sleep, changing clothes, any duties to undertake while your child sleeps

 playing: show toys, safety concerns during play, any certain activities desired, play dates, show how to collapse and set up the pushchairs, car seats and how safety gates open and close

 bathing ritual: when, which shampoo and soap to use, hair care